An Input-Output Parametrization of Stabilizing Controllers: amidst Youla and System Level Synthesis: Implementing The Input-Output Parametrization

-When $(X,Y,W,Z)$ are expressed as per (\ref{eq:FIR_constraint}), the constraint (\ref{eq:aff3}) is satisfied by assumption.
-The relationships (\ref{eq:aff1})-(\ref{eq:aff2}) result in a set of affine constraints on $(X[i],Y[i],W[i],Z[i])$ for all $i$, which are obtained by setting to 0 the coefficients of the numerator polynomials appearing in each entry of the transfer matrices $X-I-GY$, $W-GZ$, $-XG+W$ and $-YG+Z-I$.
-We conclude that controllers in the affine subspace (\ref{eq:aff1})-(\ref{eq:aff3}) can be computed efficiently by implementing a corresponding LP based on the finite-dimensional assumption (\ref{eq:FIR_constraint}).
+where the real matrices $(X[i]$, $Y[i]$, $W[i]$, $Z[i])$ for all $i=0,\ldots,N$ are the decision variables, and we pose $\sigma = (s+a)$ in continuous-time and $\sigma=z$ in discrete-time.
+The additional relationships (\ref{eq:aff1})-(\ref{eq:aff2}) result in a set of affine constraints on $(X[i],Y[i],W[i],Z[i])$ for all $i=0,\ldots,N$, which are obtained by setting the coefficients of the numerator polynomials appearing in each entry of the transfer matrices $X -I-GY$, $W-GZ$, $-XG+W$ and $-YG+Z-I$ to zero.
+We note that, in accordance with the results of \cite{wang2019system}, such affine constraints are feasible for values of $N$ that are large enough; pre-computing feasible values of $N$ and a formal analysis of the convergence of the minimum cost to that of the full original problem as $N \rightarrow \infty$ are beyond the scope of this paper, but a relevant direction for future research.
+We conclude that transfer matrices in the affine subspace (\ref{eq:aff1})-(\ref{eq:aff3}) can be computed efficiently by implementing a corresponding LP based on the finite-dimensional assumption (\ref{eq:FIR_constraint}).